Alternatives to Toptal for Hiring Developers (2026)

 Andela

 Andela started by training and placing African engineers and has since expanded to a global talent network.
-Their model emphasizes long-term placements — developers who embed into your team for months or years, not short gigs.
-They have a strong engineering culture and invest heavily in developer development and retention.
+Their model emphasizes long-term placements: developers who embed into your team for months or years, not short gigs.
+They've got a strong engineering culture and invest heavily in developer development and retention.

-The long-term focus means Andela is less suitable for short projects or quick freelancer needs.
-But if you are building a distributed engineering team and want developers who will grow with your product, Andela's model produces strong retention and deep product knowledge over time.
+The long-term focus means Andela isn't great for short projects or quick freelancer needs.
+But if you're building a distributed engineering team and want developers who'll grow with your product, Andela's model produces strong retention and deep product knowledge over time.

 Pricing: $40-80/hr